cardano-foundation/developer-portal/docs/get-started/tangocrypto.md

 - **`url`**: (Optional) URL of the website where the collection is going to be sold.
 - **`payout_address`**:(Mandatory) Wallet address that is going to receive the payments of the NFT sale.
 This should be the wallet address of the seller.
 - **`policy`**: (Mandatory) Policy configuration for every NFT in the collection.
 When you create a new collection we do several steps in the background; we create a new key pair (public verification key/private signing key), a policy script and the policy id.
 Then during the sale process, all the tokens are minted with the same policy script and the policy id is attached permanently to the NFT.
     - **`lock`**: (Mandatory) true | false Defines if the policy will be locked or not.
 If you select falsethen you are not required to choose a date and time to lock the policy, therefore the policy will be open and you can be minting NFTs under this policy forever.
 If you set this parameter to true then you have to specify a locktime date.
-- **`locktime`**: (Optional) Locktime date in ISO 8601 format `yyyy-mm-ddThh:mm:ss[.mmm]`.
+    - **`lock_time`**: (Optional) Locktime date in ISO 8601 format `yyyy-mm-ddThh:mm:ss[.mmm]`.
 It defines how long you'll be able to mint NFTs for the collection.
 The policy will lock after that date, and you won't be able to mint more NFTs using the same policy id (even if you use the same key).
 Hours and minutes are optional; if you set it to2022-02-24, it will automatically fill it with 0s, for example, 2022-02-24T00:00:00.000Z.
     Take into consideration the desirability and size of your collection before setting this date and leave enough time for selling the NFTs.
 There is no limited time for the future.
+- **`reservation_time`**: (Optional) Reservation time in seconds.
+This timer defines how long an NFT will be reserved once a potential buyer starts the buying process.
+During this time interval, the NFT won't be available for sale.
+No other buyer will be able to create a new reservation.
+If the payment is not received and this timer expires, then the NFT is ready for sale again, and it can be reserved by another buyer.
 - **`metadata`**: (Mandatory) Metadata tag for the collection.
 The values between < > mean that they are tags.
 A tag is simply a variable that we will assign its value when you mint the NFT.
 You can use the metadata tag to define common attributes shared by all the NFTs in the collection, like the name, copyright, date issued, artist name, social media links, etc. You can override all the attributes while creating the individual NFTs.
 - **`asset_name`**: (Mandatory) Metadata tag for the NFT asset name.
 - **`name`**: (Mandatory) Metadata tag for the NFT name.